facebook/react-native-website/website/blog/2025-06-12-react-native-0.80.md

 ![android apk size comparison](../static/blog/assets/0.80-android-apk-size.png)

-You will get this size win just by updating your React Native version to 0.80 and there are no further changes required to your project.
+You will get this size win by updating your React Native version to 0.80 and there are no further changes required to your project.

 ### New App Screen redesign